inko-lang/website/source/install.html.md

 Once installed, you can install versions of Inko as follows:

-    ienv install 0.1.0
+    ienv install 0.2.0

-This would install version 0.1.0 of Inko.
+This would install version 0.2.0 of Inko.

+ienv will not automatically set a version to use for you, instead you need to do so manually.
+This can be done by running the following

+    ienv default 0.2.0

+This will set `0.2.0` as the default version.

 Whenever possible, ienv will use precompiled packages.
 This removes the need for having to compile the virtual machine, which in turn makes the installation